cantryDev/FixCSGOInventory/Readme.md

 ### Firefox

 The Firefox implementation is a bit buggy.
-So if the loading error still shows up a page refresh will fix this.
+When you encounter the loading error you simply have to reload the page.